 I’m far more concerned about what the Saints want in compensation than what Payton would demand in salary (being that I’m not paying for it).
 I personally don’t think even one 1st round pick is worth it, much less the two 1st rounders the Saints are reportedly asking for.
 I’m even weary of giving our 2nd rounder this year given how high it is.
 I would offer the 3rd rounder (and maybe next year’s 3rd) and take the chance they don’t bite.
 Beyond that, it’s just not worth it to me.

-Just two years ago the average NFL fan looked at Jalen Hurts as a borderline starter in the league and a poor man’s version of Kyler Murray, especially being Kyler’s former backup.
+Just two years ago the average NFL fan looked at Jalen Hurts as a borderline starter in the league.
+Some called him and a poor man’s version of Kyler Murray, especially after being Kyler’s former backup.
 Under Steichen’s tutelage, he has catapulted beyond Kyler and is now considered a legitimate MVP candidate on the verge of a Super Bowl.

 In my "perfect world" scenario, they would then bring in Flores as Defensive Coordinator to focus his attention on making it an elite unit.
 If not Flores, Ejiro Evero would be an ideal plan B.